mxriverlynn/backbone.modelbinding/readme.md

 #### display

-This allows you to specify that an element should be shown or hidden by setting the css of the element according to the value of the model attribute specified.
+This allows you to specify that an element should be shown or hidden by setting the css of the element according to the value of the model properties specified.

 ````
 <div data-bind="display isValid" />